dreger/audaciousfox.net/masthead.md

 Here is the collection of messages we post in the sidebar.

+- 2015-07-20: I can't stop playing Rocket League, and I feel that I'm only getting worse.
+- 2015-07-13: A jack of all trades is a master of none, but stick around and we'll help you become one.
 - 2015-07-6: Waffles are, quite simply, the most perfect breakfast food.
 (No seriously, waffles are amazing.
 Christopher and I actually have a literal 'award winning' waffle recipe.
 Granted, the award was won during our local church cook off, but hey - award winning nonetheless.)